bambang/rectangle_detector/README.md

 ### Q: Does it support real-time detection?
 A: The current version mainly focuses on static image detection.
 Real-time detection functionality will be considered for future versions.

+### Q: How to switch languages?
+A: In the example app, tap the 🌐 icon in the AppBar and choose "中文" or "English".
+Language preference is automatically saved.

+### Q: What languages are supported?
+A: Currently supports Chinese (default) and English language interfaces.

 ## Contributing